-Subsection (bc) is concerned with prior interests in the real property.
-If a prior interest is not subordinated to the environmental covenant, and then is foreclosed at some later time, under traditional real property law, that foreclosure would extinguish or limit an environmental covenant.
+Subsection (c) is concerned with prior interests in the real property.
+If a prior interest is not subordinated to the environmental covenant, and then is foreclosed at some later time, under traditional real property law that foreclosure would extinguish or limit an environmental covenant.
 Since such an outcome is antithetical to the policies underlying this Act, the Act contemplates that the agency may, before agreeing to the covenant, require subordination of these interests.
-At the time of creation of the environmental covenant, the agency must determine whether the prior interest presents a realistic threat to the covenant's ability to accomplish its purpose to protect the environment protection and human health.
+At the time of creation of the environmental covenant, the agency must determine whether the prior interest presents a realistic threat to the covenant's ability to protect the environment and human health.
 By subordinating its interest, an owner or interested party does not change its liability with respect to the property subject to the environmental covenant.
 Any such liability of a subordinating party would arise by operation of other law and not under this Act.

 SECTION 5.
-VALIDITY OF ENVIRONMENTAL COVENANT.
+VALIDITY.

-- (a) An environmental covenant runs with the land and binds the parties and their successors and assigns. - (b) An environmental covenant that is otherwise valideffective is valid and enforceable even if: - (1) it is not appurtenant to an interest in real property; - (2) it can be or has been assigned to a person other than the original holder; - (3) it is not of a character that has been recognized traditionally at common law; - 23 (4) it imposes a negative burden; - (5) it imposes affirmative obligations upon the owner of an interest in the burdened real property or upon the holder; - (6) the benefit or burden does not touch or concern real property, - 27 (7) there is no privity of estate or of contract; - (8) it is subject to similar impediments to enforcement of that interest under the laws
+- (a) An environmental covenant runs with the land and binds the parties and their successors and assigns. - (b) An environmental covenant that is otherwise effective is valid and enforceable even if: - (1) it is not appurtenant to an interest in real property; - (2) it can be or has been assigned to a person other than the original holder; - (3) it is not of a character that has been recognized traditionally at common law; - 30 (4) it imposes a negative burden; - (5) it imposes affirmative obligations upon the owner of an interest in the burdened real property or upon the holder;

-1 of this state; or 2 (98) it is identified as an easement, covenant, servitude, deed restriction, or other 3 interest:; or 4 (c9) A prior covenant the persons identified as owner and holder in the environmental 5 covenant are the same person.
-6 (c) A servitude that creates activity and use limitations and was agreed to before the effective date of this [Act] is not invalid or unenforceable by reason of any of the limitations on 7 8 enforcement of interests described in subsection (b). -This [Act] does- not apply in any other 9 respect to such a prior covenantservitude.
-10 (d) This [Act] does not invalidate or render unenforceable any interest, whether 11 designated as an environmental covenant or other interest, that is otherwise enforceable under the 12 law of this State.
-13 Reporter's Notes 14 Subject to the other provisions of this Act, environmental covenants are intended to be 15 perpetual, as provided in subsection (a).
+1 (6) the benefit or burden does not touch or concern real property; 2 (7) there is no privity of estate or of contract; 3 (8) it is identified as an easement, covenant, servitude, deed restriction, or other 4 interest; or 5 (9) the persons identified as owner and holder in the environmental covenant are the 6 same person.
+7 (c) A servitude that creates activity and use limitations and was agreed to before the 8 effective date of this [Act] is not invalid or unenforceable by reason of any of the limitations on 9 enforcement of interests described in subsection (b).
+This [Act] does not apply in any other 10 respect to such a servitude.
+11 (d) This [Act] does not invalidate or render unenforceable any interest, whether 12 designated as an environmental covenant or other interest, that is otherwise enforceable under the 13 law of this State.
+14 Reporter's Notes 15 16 17 18 Subject to the other provisions of this Act, environmental covenants are intended to be perpetual, as provided in subsection (a).
 Covenants may be limited, as provided in Section 9, or modified or terminanted under Section 10.
-16 17 18 Subsection (b) and its comments are modeled on Section 4 of the Uniform Conservation 19 Easement Act.
-One of the Environmental Covenant Act's basic goals is to remove common law 20 defenses that could impede the use of environmental covenants.
-This section addresses that goal by comprehensively identifying these defenses and negating their applicability to environmental 21 22 covenants.
-23 24 This Act's policy supports the enforceability of environmental covenants by precluding 25 applicability of doctrines, including older common law doctrines, that would limit enforcement.
-26 That policy is broadly consistent with the Restatement of the Law Third of Property (Servitudes), 27 including §2.6 and chapter 3.
-For specific doctrines see §§ 2.4 (horizontal privity), 2.5 28 (benefitted or burdened estates), 2.6 (benefits in gross and third party benefits), 3.2 (touch and 29 concern doctrine), 3.3 (rule against perpetuities), and 3.5 (indirect restraints on alienation).-
+19 20 21 22 23 24 Subsection (b) and its comments are modeled on Section 4 of the Uniform Conservation Easement Act.
+One of the Environmental Covenant Act's basic goals is to remove common law defenses that could impede the use of environmental covenants.
+This section addresses that goal by comprehensively identifying these defenses and negating their applicability to environmental covenants.
+24 25 26 27 28 29 This Act's policy supports the enforceability of environmental covenants by precluding applicability of doctrines, including older common law doctrines, that would limit enforcement.
+That policy is broadly consistent with the Restatement of the Law Third of Property (Servitudes) including §2.6 and chapter 3.
+For specific doctrines see §§ 2.4 (horizontal privity), 2.5 (benefitted or burdened estates), 2.6 (benefits in gross and third party benefits), 3.2 (touch and concern doctrine), 3.3 (rule against perpetuities), and 3.5 (indirect restraints on alienation).